 We look at the Coronavirus death rate in Colombia for different ages.
 We also look at the Coronavirus recovery rate and hospitalization rate in Colombia.

 Several Medellin Guru readers have asked about the coronavirus death rate in Colombia by age if they happen to get infected.
-And we haven’t seen this published anywhere, so we researched this.
+And we haven’t seen this published anywhere in English, so we researched this.

 Keep in mind that the death rates we look at in this article is based on confirmed cases.
 The World Health Organization (WHO) previously estimated that the death rate among confirmed coronavirus cases (“case fatality rate” or CFR) is about 3.4 percent worldwide but this varies by country.

 The death rate also depends on a range of factors like your age and general health, as well as the medical care you have access to.